Stations

 Yanchep Station

-The end-of-the-line station will be located south of the future Toreopango Avenue, north of Yanchep Beach Road, east of Marmion Avenue and west of Wanneroo Road.
+Yanchep Station is located south of Toreopango Avenue, north of Yanchep Beach Road, east of Marmion Avenue and west of Wanneroo Road, and is approximately a 49-minute journey from Perth.

 The Noongar place name for Yanchep Station is Yanchep and the narrative is ‘A native flax or bulrush’ (Yanchep is derived from the Noongar word Yanget).